RNCManipal/TouchlessPad/README.md

 LetterML.py is the configured letter recognizing program that is able to detect images you draw in it, convert it to a character and execute the function
-To draw, keep infex and middle finger apart.
+To draw, index finger up.
 To guess the character, keep all fingers up except the pinky.

 Functions performed -
-- N : Notepad (Needs to be added)
+- N : Notepad
-- K : Keyboard
+- K : Keyboard (Needs to have the required app installed on the pc)
 - A : Amazon
 - B : Bing
 - C : Calculator